moorepants/dissertation/motioncapture.rst

 ----

 The primary data was the three dimensional locations of the 31 markers for each run.
-We sampled at 100 hz, giving 31 markers * 3 coordinates * 100 hz * 60 seconds = 558,000 data points per each one minute run.
+We sampled at 100 hz, giving (31 markers)(3 coordinates)(100 hz)(60 seconds) = 558,000 data points per each one minute run.
 We collected data for 268 one minute runs and 3 shorter static measurements of the bicycles for a total of 271.
 The data for the first rider ended up somewhat corrupted.
-There are a lot of irractic value changes in the data.
+There are a lot of erratic value changes in the data.
 The basic motion is there though and clever filtering could clean the data for use.

-We also collected data on the premilanary day with one rider and slightly different marker locations and we collected some data during a TV show filming of our work.
+We also collected data on the preliminary day with one rider and slightly different marker locations and we collected some data during a TV show filming of our work.
 We did not follow as strict protocols to the filmed experiments.